The Women Who Were Sacrificed

 A strange ability to predict 167

 As I heard this story, I did not dare to look directly at her face.
 After finishing dinner, we parted, promising to meet again.
-She implied that Kim was her boyfriend, and did not care about his wife.
+She implied that Kim was her boyfriend, and she did not care about his wife.
 She only wanted his love.
 She said there was no problem if they liked each other.
 I thought she was very different from ordinary secular people.

-After that, Kim and I were free to visit her.
-Whenever we visited her, we were well treated.
-Later she established a construction company, and Kim was hired as president.
+Later she established a construction company, and Kim Won-deok was hired as president.
 But Kim had no experience in construction and was not able to manage it well.
 Soon the company went bankrupt.
 After that they established several different companies but they all failed.

-Later on, Yoon asked us if she could meet Mr. Moon.
-They met finally on October 25th, 1954 at Yang Yun-yeong’s house in Shindang-dong.
+Later on, Mrs Yoon asked us if she could meet Sun Myung Moon.
+They met finally on October 25, 1954 at Yang Yun-yeong’s house in Shindang-dong.